I am an applied mathematician interested in the way tumor cell populations organize, compete, evolve, and disperse in their human hosts.

 We view the cancer cell/immune system dynamics of a tumor as a co-evolving population, with both natural and artificially imposed (chemotherapy-immunotherapy) Darwinian selection at work.
 Tumor evolution can then be viewed and possibly exploited as a therapeutic target.

-Using mathematical tools such as evolutionary game theory models to understand tumor ecology , we are interested in processes of natural selection driven by cellular heterogeneity and clonal competition.
+Using mathematical tools such as evolutionary game theory models to understand tumor ecology , we investigate natural selection dynamics driven by cellular heterogeneity and clonal competition.
 Of particular interest to our group is the evolution of drug-resistance and multi-drug immuno-chemotherapy scheduling along with the development of nonlinear adaptive and optimal control theory methods to steer the dynamics of the tumor ecosystem along favorable evolutionary paths.

 We also develop Markov chain dynamical systems models to quantify and forecast metastatic progression using longitudinal patient data.
-From these models we use entropy and other information theory based metrics to quantify metastatic predictability as well as compare metastatic patterns and quantify ecological diversity.
+From these models we use entropy and other information theory based metrics to quantify metastatic predictability as well as compare metastatic patterns and quantify the ecological diversity of a tumor.

 Driving many of our models are stochastic processes such as finite population evolutionary games which we tailor to answer targeted questions about cancer progression.
 What is the role of stochastic fluctuations in the early stages of tumor development?
 Can chemotherapeutic scheduling based on feedback and optimal model-based control exploit these fluctuations?
 What is the best way to combine chemotherapeutic agents with multi-modal immunotherapies?